-The San Francisco Foundation Immigrant Integration Fund promotes the full integration and incorporation of immigrants in the civic and economic life of our region’s neighborhoods and communities.
+The San Francisco Foundation’s Immigrant Integration Fund promotes the full integration and incorporation of immigrants in the civic and economic life of our region’s neighborhoods and communities.
 The Immigrant Integration Fund aims to ensure that all Bay Area residents have civic, economic, and educational opportunities, as well as access to health and human services.
 The Fund supports legal services, citizenship, advocacy, and civic engagement programs that serve the Bay Area’s diverse immigrant community.

-Goal: Promote the full integration and incorporation of immigrants in the civic and economic life of our region’s neighborhoods and communities.
-This goal will be met by funding organizations that provide legal and citizenship services, particularly to low-income immigrants and refugees, and organizations that promote policy reform and immigrant civic engagement.
+Goal: The Immigrant Integration Fund seeks to promote the full integration and incorporation of immigrants in the civic and economic life of our region’s neighborhoods and communities.
+We plan to meet this goal by focusing on the following funding objectives:

 Objective One: Strengthen the legal services infrastructure and access to legal services, naturalization, and citizenship services for low-income immigrants and refugees.

-- Support nonprofit immigration service providers to deliver high quality free or low-cost immigration legal advice, representation, and citizenship application assistance
+- Support nonprofit immigration service providers to deliver high quality, free or low-cost immigration legal advice, representation, and citizenship application assistance.

-- Expand the number of organizations with Board of Immigration Appeals (BIA) recognition and accredited staff who can provide high quality legal services
+- Expand the number of organizations with Board of Immigration Appeals (BIA) recognition and accredited staff who can provide high quality legal services.

 Objective Two: Support civic engagement and policy reforms that will increase the economic security and active citizenship of immigrant communities.